Cytracom/laravel-migration-squasher/readme.md

 Aggregate your incremental Laravel migration files into single migration for each table.
+This can be beneficial when needing to compress large migration sets into a single migration for each table.

-This eliminates all alter columns and makes testing via sqlite a possibility.
+This package also eliminates all alter columns since all migartions are aggregated into a single file making testing via sqlite a possibility.

 [![Build Status](https://travis-ci.org/Cytracom/laravel-migration-squasher.png)](https://travis-ci.org/Cytracom/laravel-migration-squasher)